The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [II.4] Že se věcí bude zabývat peštská sněmovna, je nabíledni, aby nakonec se ukázalo jasné, že čeští vojáci, projíždějící Uherským královstvím na front, nesmí považovat zemi koruny svatého Štěpána, jako by ji měli v pachtu.

-In The Good Soldier Švejk the terms Oberkommando and Militärkommando both probably refer to AOK, although commands at subordinated levels can't be ruled out.
+In The Good Soldier Švejk, the terms Oberkommando and Militärkommando both probably refer to AOK, although commands at subordinate levels cannot be ruled out.

 Quote(s) from the novel